Software Process | Back | TOC |

 Functional Requirement

-An action that the product must be able to take, something that the product must do.
+An action that the product must be able to take, something that the product

 Global Constraint